The best beaches in Gran Canaria

 Playa del Inglés: one of the best beaches in Gran Canaria for windsurfers

-San Agustín, the first resort you reach on the Gran Canaria motorway, caters mainly for retired couples and families with young children, although it is also extremely popular with windsurfers.
+San Agustín, the first resort you reach on the Gran Canaria motorway, caters mainly to retired couples and families with young children.
+It is also an extremely popular beach for windsurfers.

 You can walk along the promenade to Playa del Inglés, a far louder and more robust resort.
 The name means English Beach, but it attracts numerous German visitors as well.
 This is a sprawling sun, sea and sand resort of high-rise hotels, shopping malls, amusement arcades and fast-food restaurants.
 The nightlife at the numerous discos, bars and clubs can be hectic.